NativeScript/docs-v7/docs/runtimes/android/debug/debug-native.md

 >Note: This is a one time command and needs to be reran only if adb-server is killed.

-### Open chrome with debug url
+### Open Google Chrome with debug url

-Usually the CLI provides this link so you can open it in chrome, so it's not that different from the normal debug flow.
+Usually the CLI provides this link so you can open it in Google Chrome, so it's not that different from the normal debug flow.

 ```
 chrome-devtools://devtools/bundled/inspector.html?experiments=true&ws=localhost:<local-host-port>